 ‘That sounds a bit hyperbolic, wouldn’t you say?’

-‘Indeed, I would.
-In fact, your life is a bit hyperbolic; just consider where you are.
-It’s even more dramatic than you realise, which is why you now need to hear me out.
-Prepare yourself, James… you’re probably not going to like what I have to say.’
+‘Indeed, your life is a bit hyperbolic, is it not?
+Just consider where you are.
+In fact, it’s even more dramatic than you realise, which is why you now need to hear me out.
+So, prepare yourself; you’re probably not going to like what I have to say.’

 ‘Without realising it, you’ve created several buffers over the years so you wouldn’t have to face what lurks below.
 Sabotaging your relationships has proven to be an effective means of avoiding this terror.

 ‘You will do anything to prevent yourself from being abandoned, even if it means jilting your lovers first.
 That’s how you protect yourself… by abandoning those whom you love.
-Is that not perverse; is that not insane?
-Unfortunately, you can’t seem to help yourself; it’s a psychosis festering very deeply within you.
+I ask you, is this not perverse; is this not insane?
+Unfortunately, you can’t help yourself; it’s a psychosis festering very deeply within your soul.
 And it will continue because you have no awareness of it.’

-‘That’s a most interesting, if not disconcerting hypothesis, Mo.
-But you know, I’m rather sure there are no fiery dragons lurking under the floorboards of my mind.
-Whatever issues I had with women in the past, I doubt they are much different from what most men experience.
+‘A most disconcerting hypothesis, I would say, Mo.
+Regardless, I’m relatively certain there are no fiery dragons lurking under the floorboards of my mind.
+Whatever issues I had with women in the past were probably not much different from what most men experience.

-‘You know, if men were honest, they’d admit to how intimidating women can be.
-With a subtle pout or response such as fine, they can easily undermine a man or at least make him feel like a jerk.
+‘I’m sure if more men were honest, they’d admit how intimidating women can be.
+With a subtle pout or response such as fine, they can easily undermine a man or make him feel like a jerk.
 Women can leverage what they have for what they want simply by withdrawing.
 It’s devastating for the male ego.
 Like most men, I want to love and be loved by a pure soul; it’s that simple.
 That’s why I think you’re making too much of this.’

-‘Still, if it’s so simple,’ Mo said, continuing, ‘why do you keep using women to shield yourself from your fears?
+‘If it’s so simple,’ Mo said, ‘why do you keep using women to shield yourself from your fears?
 You need to acknowledge this and then ask yourself what you’re shielding yourself from.
-Could it be this fearful dragon you harbour that devours the young maidens in your life?
+Could it be this fearful dragon you harbour that devours the young maidens you put in front?
 You know, those you hide behind whenever the dragon breathes its fire.

-‘Until you’re ready to confront this monster, there’s not much we can do for you.
-If we told you what this beast is, you would deny it.
+‘Until you’re ready to confront this monster, James, there’s not much we can do for you.
+If we told you what this beast was, you would deny it.
 Then you would never find it because it would have consumed you before you dared to look.’

-‘Those are harsh words, Mo.
+‘Those are rather harsh words, Mo.
 Regardless, if you don’t wish to tell me what this dragon is, you don’t have to.
-Yet, if it’s true that there is something I’m hiding from, then at least give me a clue.
+Nevertheless, if it’s true that I’m hiding from something, then at least give me a clue what this might be.
 You can’t just leave me flapping in the wind like this.
 Not exactly fair, is it?’

 ‘All we can tell you is this secret involves a certain relationship you once had that didn’t last for long… not nearly long enough.’

 I was flummoxed; which relationship?
 I’ve had many.
 Should I feel guilty?
 If there was anything to this, I had no idea what it might be.
-Possibly, Mo was right; maybe there was something so deeply hidden and suppressed within me that I couldn’t see or feel it.
+Possibly he was right; maybe there was something so deeply hidden and suppressed within me that I couldn’t see or feel it.
 If so, what could that be?

-No one spoke up for a long time.
-I looked at Eli, who remained silent while Mo had been working me over.
+As we continued to sit there, no one spoke up.
+I looked at Eli, who had remained silent as Mo worked me over.

 Finally, he spoke up.
 ‘You need to listen to what Mo is saying, James.
-It’s something you’re going to have to deal with before you return home if you hope to win Julianne.
-When you confront this monster, don’t be surprised if it breathes its fire deep into your soul as it lunges out at you.
-However, as you look upon it and see it for what it is, you will know what to do because you will have prepared for the battle.
+It’s something you’ll have to deal with before you return home if you hope to win, Julianne.
+When you confront this monster, don’t be surprised if it breathes its fire deep into your soul while lunging out at you.
+Nevertheless, as you look upon it and see it for what it is, you will know what to do because you will be prepared for battle.

 ‘Should you slay the dragon, your deepest fears will have been purged, and you will enter into the paradise that has eluded you all your days on earth.
 Yet, you won’t enter alone; you will be with the one you’ve always sought but could never find.
 And that’s why it will be paradise.’